leah-jala/PP5-PaperDreams7Apr/README.md

         - **Log in** (if not already), or simply continute to payment field
         - Enter card detail into field - send to Stripe
         - Adjust bag, or complete order
-        - Get success, with order summary or failure message
+        - Get success message, with order summary or failure message
         - Get confirmation email.
     - Emotions:
         - Happy if the process is fast, smooth and takes little time to complete.